bobmonsour/bobmonsour.com/src/posts/my-winding-road-toward-knee-replacement-surgery.md

 So I made an appointment to see him and scheduled it before my date with InjectoDoc.
 He’s a surgeon and knee replacements are one of his specialties.
 Of course, he said that I needed a knee replacement.
 His story to me went something like this.

 <div class="image-holder">
-  {% image "src/img/funny-roof-leak.jpg", "man sitting in his kitchen, reading a newspaper, as water comes down from the ceiling", "100vw" %}
+  {% image imageDir + "funny-roof-leak.jpg", "man sitting in his kitchen, reading a newspaper, as water comes down from the ceiling", "100vw" %}
   <p class="caption">Your roof is leaking</p>
 </div>